AntonioRedondo/ImageFeatureDetector/README.md

 - [Install Qt](http://doc.qt.io/qt-5/linux.html): On Linux and Debian-based distributions you don't need to compile Qt.
 The easiest and fastest way to install Qt is with `apt-get` (details on the above link).
 - [Install OpenCV](http://opencv.org/quickstart.html): due to some OpenCV copyrighted code, the modules containing SIFT and SURF detectors aren't available on Debian repositories like the rest of [OpenCV modules](https://packages.debian.org/search?keywords=opencv).
 This means you will have to compile OpenCV libraries by yourself.
 By and large you will need to download the main [OpenCV modules](https://github.com/Itseez/opencv) plus the [OpenCV contrib](https://github.com/Itseez/opencv_contrib) ones (the code containing SIFT and SURF detectors), and when you are about to compile the main OpenCV modules set the `OPENCV_EXTRA_MODULES_PATH` CMake variable to `<opencv_contrib>/modules`.
 Better explained [here](https://github.com/Itseez/opencv_contrib).

-Once you have these two dependencies solved, from the command shell just run:
+On Linux machines, once you have these two dependencies solved, from the command shell just run:

 ```
 $ cd <imagefeaturedetector_root_folder>